beeleeballin/p8105-final_project/p8105_final_project_proposal.md

 ## Intended final products

 We intend to create a written report detailing the findings of our project.
-Additionally, we will create a github-supported repo and webpage with a dashboard of data visualization relating to our analysis.
+Additionally, we will create a github repository and webpage with a dashboard of data visualization relating to our analysis.
 The dashboard will include asthma, lung cancer, and skin cancer incidence for selected states over a span of several years and the